brunobrr/bdc/README.md

 4. Space: flagging, identifying, and cleaning potentially wrong geographic coordinates (fifteen tests available)
 5. Time: standardizing and flagging information about an event

 Aim to make easier the interpretation and visualization of results, in each step of the workflow a report and figures are created.
-Further, standardization databases resulting from each step of the workflow as well as databases containing information that needs (could) to be checked by users are automatically saved.
+Further, standardized databases resulting from each step of the workflow as well as databases containing information that needs (could) to be checked by users are automatically saved.